Your guide to visiting Lake Superior in spring

 Wonderful waterfalls

 Springtime is prime waterfall season!
-After a winter of collecting lake effect snow, the spring melt makes for an impressive water flow over the park’s many waterfalls.
+After a winter of accumulating lake effect snow, the spring melt makes for an impressive water flow over the park’s many waterfalls.

 May and June are the best months of the year to appreciate the sheer power of water as it cascades over the landscape’s rugged geology.